 Scientific Objectives and Lab Approach

 My research group at Johns Hopkins University uses stable isotope geochemistry to study different aspects of the Earth system, focusing mainly on the junction of geology, biology, and climate.
-Our basic objectives are 1) to learn more about the Earth system; 2) to develop methods for studying the Earth system; and 3) to provide students with solid scientific training by carrying out objectives 1 and 2.
+Our motivations are simple: We seek to learn more about the Earth system, to develop methods for studying the Earth system, and to provide students with solid scientific training by carrying out these objectives.

 Topics we have worked on include the history of the East Asian monsoons, the global expansion of C4 vegetation during the late Neogene, paleoenvironments of human evolution, and seawater paleotemperature and isotopic reconstruction during the late Paleozoic and Mesozoic.

-Solid-state clumped isotope reordering We are working on developing a geothermometer / geospeedometer based on solid-state diffusion of C and O in carbonate minerals.
-We recently published on the 'retrograde' (geospeedometry) aspect of this thermometer, describing how clumped isotope compositions of carbonate minerals evolve during the cooling of rocks, and how the final 'locked-in' clumped isotope compositions relate to the rate of cooling (Passey and Henkes, 2012, EPSL).
-Graduate student Greg Henkes is now working the prograde and circuit part of the story: How do clumped isotope compositions evolve given specific temperature histories during burial and exhumation, and how 'hot can a sample get' before it loses it's primary, paleoclimate-relevant clumped isotope signature?
+Solid-state clumped isotope reordering We are well into the development of a geothermometer / geospeedometer based on solid-state diffusion of C and O in carbonate minerals.
+The 'retrograde' (geospeedometry) aspect of this thermometer centers on how clumped isotope compositions of carbonate minerals evolve during the cooling of rocks, and how the final 'locked-in' clumped isotope compositions relate to the rate of cooling (Passey and Henkes, 2012, EPSL).
+Graduate student Greg Henkes has been working on the prograde and burial circuit part of the story (Henkes et al., 2014, GCA): How do clumped isotope compositions evolve given specific temperature histories during burial and exhumation, and how 'hot can a sample get' before it loses it's primary, paleoclimate-relevant clumped isotope signature?

 Benjamin H. Passey ** Johns Hopkins University ** Department of Earth and Planetary Sciences